HalcyonGray/Photo-Album-Project/README.txt

 -Select the "User Login" button"
 -A larger window will open
 -Once in this window, type in the desired tag you want the album creator to use in the textbox under "Enter tag below:"
--Then enter the number of photos you want in the photo album by typing in a number below "Enter number of photos bewlow:"
+-Then enter the number of photos you want in the photo album by typing in a number below "Enter number of photos below:"
 -Once these items are entered, select the "File" button in the top left corner -A drop down will be displayed
 -Then select "Album Build"
 -This will create a photo album with the best pictures from among the photos with the same tags